INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 We now have a package that is installed, can be interacted with properly, and has a passing test.
 Next, we'll look at other files that should be included with your package.

+{: .solution }

+> ## Going further
+>
+> We selected a specific backend - hatching.
+It had a good default configuration, is fast, and has some powerful features and supports a growing ecosystem of plugins.
+There are other backends too, including ones for [compiled projects](https://learn.scientific-python.org/development/guides/packaging-compiled).

 {% include links.md %}